PHILATSHAKA/appointment-booking-frontend/README.md

 🐳 Run with Docker

 1. Build the Docker image
-   docker build -t appointment-booking-frontend .
+   docker compose build --no-cache

 2. Run the container
-   docker run --env-file .env -p 3000:3000 appointment-booking-frontend
+   docker compose up --build

 The app will be available at http://localhost:3000